 Junior ISAs are available to UK resident children (under-18s).
-Junior ISAs are tax-free and have many features in common with existing ISA products.
+Junior ISAs are tax-relieved and have many features in common with existing ISA products.
 The maximum annual subscription is currently £9,000.
 Investments may be made in any combination of qualifying cash or stocks and shares investments.
 Withdrawals are not permitted until the named child has reached the age of 18, except in cases of terminal illness.
 It’s possible to transfer Child Trust Funds (CTFs) to Junior ISAs.

-Pension contributions are taxable if the total contributions into all of your pension schemes exceed an annual limit of £40,000 (or less if your total income exceeds £240,000).
-Any of these unused £40,000 allowances from the previous 3 years can be brought forward and used in the current year if required.
+Paying personal pension contributions can currently give tax relief at the individual’s highest income tax rate.
+Personal pension contributions are limited to your earnings.
+Employer pension contributions are not limited to earnings but give tax relief to the employer not the employee.
+Pension contributions are taxable if the total contributions into all of your pension schemes exceed an annual limit of £40,000 (or less if your total income exceeds £200,000).
+Unused £40,000 allowances from the previous 3 years can be brought forward and used in the current year if required, which would give a total allowance of £160,000 in one tax year.
 There is a lifetime pension limit of £1,073,100.

 Consider paying into pensions for family members.
 The introduction of stakeholder pensions allow contributions to be made for all UK residents, even children, as there is no requirement to have any earnings.
 Consider making payments of up to £3,600 for family members, as the fund will grow in a tax-free environment.
 The net cost is only £2,880.